 The position of the woman in India

-As a female board member of the foundation, it is important to me to shed light on the topic of women´s standing in Indian society.
+As a woman, it is important to me to shed light on the topic of women´s standing in Indian society.
 We have all heard the alarming numbers of rejected, raped and aborted girls in India.
 Through conversations with the girls and with those responsible for offering them a better life, I learn about many individual fates during the days on site.
 Those fates are the reason why we support those who need our help most urgently in the PATRIZIA Child Care.

 We cut the cake into numerous small pieces and distribute them diligently to make everyone happy.
 After the official part, the girls gather around me and overwhelm me with questions.
 We communicate in English, and with hands and feet – it works out beautifully.

 From school attendance to crocodiles and nail polish